Plant Diagnostics Laboratory

-- A completed Sample Submission Form is required for each specimen.
-Diagnostic sample submission forms for different crops, along with instructions on taking samples, can be accessed by following the links in the sidebar.
+A completed Sample Submission Form is required for each specimen.
+Diagnostic sample submission forms for different crops, along with instructions on taking samples, can be accessed below.
 Accurate diagnosis requires both a representative sample and sufficient information about the cultural practices and environmental conditions associated with the problem.
 No sample will be diagnosed without a completed submission form.

-- There is a fee per specimen (or particular problem) payable to the University of Massachusetts, and the appropriate fee must accompany each sample.
+There is a fee per specimen (or particular problem) payable to the University of Massachusetts.
+These fees are specified on the forms (available from the links above) and the appropriate fee must accompany each sample.